Climbing Mt. Kilimanjaro via the Western Breach Route

 There have been several accidents on this route, but only one—the most tragic—received widespread attention:

 On the fourth of January in 2006 a group of American climbers was making their way from the Arrow Glacier Camp to the Western Breach.
-They were not far from the camp when the foot of the glacier 150 m above them released some 39 tonnes of rock.
+They were about 400-500 m above the camp (height not distance) when the foot of the glacier 150 m above them released some 39 tonnes of rock.

 It was a very windy day and the climbers likely did not hear it coming until just before the rocks struck them.